By Eric Vandenbroeck and

 between the two countries made famous by Winston Churchill at the end of World

-the willing," Britain became a soft target of terrorism.
+the "coalition of the willing," Britain became a soft target of

 When riots broke out